 By monitoring these two values you may discover memory leaks and badly optimized systems.
 You may also pick up on a misbehaving process now and then.

 For environments that have many similar systems with a typical workload (e.g. lots of web servers doing the same), then it would make sense to monitor more of the keys in /proc/meminfo.
 Storing the data a few times per day may give you the ability to compare systems and find exceptional events.

 Linux memory management is an extensive subject and there is a lot to learn.
 Make sure to understand the basics, like how to obtain memory information, including that of RAM and swap.
-This is of great help during troubleshooting and know what programs need to optimally do their job.
+This is of great help during troubleshooting and to know what programs need to do their job.